Q: Who are we and what is the purpose?

 Q: Does trapping contribute to wildlife management and disease control?

 A: Traps are indiscriminate and any animal that seeks food or a mate, is curious, takes a drink or goes for a swim, defends its territory, or traverses, is fair game to a trap or snare.
-Non-target species, known often as "incidental" catches, reportedly out number trapped target species.
-These "non-targets", even if released and reported unharmed, can often later lose toes or paws from the trapping damage and many eventually perish from those injuries.
+Non-target species, known often as "incidental" catches, are not uncommon.
+These "non-targets", even if released and reported unharmed, can often later lose toes or paws from the trapping damage and many likely eventually perish from those injuries and the evidence of stress known as capture myopathy.
 How many incidental catches amount to a contradiction of effective wildlife management?
 Trapping is market driven and fur prices dictate participant numbers.
 Indiscriminately removing predators opens the territory up to new potential problematic predators or leaves young immature predators that lack the effective skills to hunt natural prey.

 Regarding disease, it’s the healthy animals, not sick ones, that get lured into baited traps.
 Predators help keep rodent populations in check, thereby benefiting agriculture and removing disease vectors.
 According to the United States Centers for Disease Control, the National Academy of Sciences, and the World Health Organization, there is no scientific evidence that trapping controls the spread of disease such as rabies.